DeeFrancois/twitter-download-button/README.md

 ![demo](https://github.com/DeeFrancois/twitter-download-button/blob/main/DocumentationImages/demo.gif)

-This is a Chrome Extension that utilizes [Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging/).
-Native Messaging allows the extension to communicate with a local Python program running in the background as a host.
+This is a Chrome Extension that implements [Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging/).
+Native Messaging allows the extension to communicate with a local Python program operating as a live host.

-The download urls are scraped with Javascript and sent as a package to the Python script where it is then processed and input into either yt-dlp/wget for downloading.
+The download urls are scraped with Javascript and sent as a package to the Python script where it is then processed and input into yt-dlp/wget for downloading.
 When the downloads are finished, the Python program is able to communicate back to the extension which triggers the success notification.

 ## Motivation